 - WP Sweep: cleans up revisions, drafts, deleted comments, and a range of other temporary changes.

 Plugins I Often Install

 - AntiSpam Bee: If a site has a blog, I always install an antispam plugin.
-I’ve been moving away from using Akismet, since some clients don’t want to use Jetpack.
+Since Akismet requires a WordPress.com account, I’ve moved away from using it.

 - Lightweight Social Icons: Include social media icons on your site.